Get Assistance with Transition

 For more information, view the Introduction to SSAT.

 GSA will order gateways as required to support transition of agencies’ networks.
 Agencies that believe they have this requirement should contact their AM.

 GSA will provide numerous training modules to help agencies with transition.
-Go to the Transition Training page for more information.
+Go to EIS Training Opportunities for more information.